Securing Real-Time Internet-of-Things: Securing RT-IoT: Host-based Approaches

-The main idea of restart-based protection is that, if we restart the system \textit{frequently enough}, it is less likely that the attacker will have time to become re-enter the system and cause meaningful damage to the system.
+Our primary focus here is to ensure the safety of the system despite the presence of malicious entity.
+The main idea is that, if we restart the system \textit{frequently enough}, it is less likely that the attacker will have time to re-enter the system and cause meaningful damage (such as data breaches and jeopardizing safety) to the system.
 After every restart, there will be a predictable down time (during the system reboot), some operational time (before system is compromised again) and some compromised time (until the compromise is detected or the periodic timer expires).
-The length of each one of the above intervals depends on the type and configuration of the platform, adversary models, complexity of the exploits, \etc. As a general rule, the effectiveness of the restarting mechanism increases: \ci as the time to re-launch the attacks increases, or \cii the time to detect attacks and trigger a restart decreases.
-We develop a probabilistic method to evaluate the expected lack of availability due to restarts and the expected damage from the attacks/exploits given a certain restart configuration.
-We also show how to find an optimal configuration to balance lack of availability and damage.
+The length of each one of the above intervals depends on the type and configuration of the platform, adversary models, complexity of the exploits, \etc~As a general rule, the effectiveness of the restarting mechanism increases: \ci as the time to re-launch the attacks increases, or \cii the time to detect attacks and trigger a restart decreases.
+We also evaluate the expected lack of availability due to restarts and the expected damage from the attacks/exploits given a certain restart configuration.